 Qualcomm Inc. has released

-of its Eudora e-mail client for the Macintosh designed to run on Mac OS X. The software has been Carbonized.
+a beta version of its Eudora e-mail client for the Macintosh designed to run on Mac OS X. The software has been Carbonized.
 The new version, 5.1b9, is ready for download from Qualcomm’s Web site.

 Qualcomm notes that Eudora for Mac OS X users can migrate their previous Eudora mail and settings to the OS X version.
 The read me file included with the beta download provides the instructions to do so.